bazingua/antus/CONTRIBUTING.md

 # How to contribute

-Support and contributions from the open source community are essential for keeping ANTUS.js up to date and always improving!
-There are a few guidelines that we need contributors to follow to keep the project consistent, as well as allow us to keep maintaining ANTUS.js in a reasonable amount of time.
+Support and contributions from the open source community are essential for keeping ANTUS up to date and always improving!
+There are a few guidelines that we need contributors to follow to keep the project consistent, as well as allow us to keep maintaining ANTUS in a reasonable amount of time.

 ## Creating an Issue